 Bad play on words, but this looks just like a perfect swirl of ice cream.
 You don’t often see brown highlights on blonde hair; it’s usually the reverse.
 Possibly this hair isn’t naturally blonde, but that’s hardly the point.
 Reverse the traditional sometimes, because it ends up looking pretty sweet.

-Here’s another take on the ’90s version of short hair highlights, but this is a more extreme version.
-There’s a stark contrast between the light brown and blonde highlights, but they’re blended so artfully that the overall effect is very smooth.
+Here’s another take on the ’90s version of short hair highlights, but this is a more extreme version with a stark contrast between the light brown and blonde highlights.
+While this contrast makes it different from short hair balayage, the highlights are blended so artfully that the overall effect is very smooth.

 Though the base is dark brown, this is a study of blonde highlights.
 Most of them are extremely light, but there are a few streaks of golden blonde, dirty blonde, and honey blonde.
 Still, this is one smart way to go light without completely bleaching your hair.

 Here’s another take on red hair, this time with blonde highlights.
 The change is jarring but not extreme – if you look closely, you can see how beautifully the red blends up into the blonde.